SammyShaw/SammyShaw.github.io/_posts/_2022-01-26-cnn-fruit-classification.md

 * Experiment 4 (32, 64, 64 (kernel = 5x5), 32): **80%**
 * MobilenetV2 base model: **100%**

 The use of Transfer Learning with the MobilenetV2 base architecture was a bittersweet success.
-I wanted a more accurate model of my own, but its hard to argue with the efficiency and predictive power of a network that predicts my kids toys 100% of the time.
+I wanted a more accurate model of my own, but its hard to argue with the efficiency and predictive power of a network that will predict my kids toys 100% of the time.

 <br>
 <br>